aryankashyap7/Movie-Recommender-System-Using-Content-Based-Filtering/README.md

 ### Dependencies:

 To follow along with this project, it's ideal to have the following library imported into a notebook in an IDE.
-We used the Jupyter Notebook for this project, but any IDE would suffice.
+We are using the Jupyter Notebook for this project, but any IDE would suffice.
 All we need is Pandas and a good knowledge of matrix-Algebra.

 - `import pandas as pd`